JIAlonglong/JIAlonglong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Hi!
+I’m Jialong Liu, a soon-to-be MPhil student at HKUST(GZ) who loves robotics 🤖.
-Hello!
-I'm Jialong Liu, a dedicated researcher and enthusiast in robotics.
-I hold a Bachelor's degree in Robot Engineering from the School of Automation, Guangdong University of Technology (GDUT) 🎓.
-My academic journey and hands-on experiences have fueled a strong passion for robotic control algorithms, reinforcement learning, and intelligent system integration.
+I got my Bachelor’s in Robotics Engineering from GDUT’s School of Automation 🎓.
+My interests are robotic control algorithms, reinforcement learning, and intelligent system integration.
+Excited to learn and connect with the HKUST(GZ) community!

 ## Research Interests 🔍
 My primary focus lies in **robotic control algorithms** and **reinforcement learning (RL)**, with emphasis on developing efficient, adaptive control strategies for complex robotic systems.
 I am particularly fascinated by RL's potential to enable robots to learn and adapt in dynamic environments, as well as the synergy between machine learning techniques and traditional control theory to enhance robotic performance.
 Additionally, I have keen interests in Robot Operating System (ROS), motion planning, and unmanned system deployment—all of which contribute to my holistic understanding of robotics .